MartinPellizzer/terrawhisper-compiler/articles/arctium-lappa/botany/morphology.md

 The specific morphology of Arctium lappa's fruits plays a vital role in their dispersal and propagation.
 The achenes are well-suited for attachment to animal fur, clothing, or passing objects due to their small size and smooth surface.
 This facilitates their distribution and the establishment of new plants in different locations.

+The following table shows in detail the morphological characteristics of Arctium lappa fruits.

 | Characteristic | Description |
 | --- | --- |
 | Fruit Type  | Achene (small, dry, 4-7 mm long) |